 And James and John, the sons of Zebedee, come unto him, saying, Master, we would that thou shouldest do for us whatsoever we shall desire.
 And he said unto them, What would ye that I should do for you?
 They said unto him, Grant unto us that we may sit, one on thy right hand, and the other on thy left hand, in thy glory.
 (Mark 10:35-37 KJV)

-It is recorded of one man that he prayed the following selfish prayer:
+It is recorded of one man prayed the following selfish prayer:

 “Lord, wilt thou be pleased to preserve me in health today.
 It is so miserable to be sick; besides I have so much to do.
 Keep all my family in health, for I need their help.
 Be pleased also, Lord, to protect my buildings from fire and storm; protect my stock from disease, and especially my horses, for I greatly need their service today.
 Now, Lord, do all these things for me, and all else that might be in my interest.
 Amen.”